dushianthisarsfield/Computer-MobileNetworks-STOPandWAITforUDP/README.md

 <div style="margin-bottom: 20px;"></div>

-<body> ● My program sets and closes sessions of communication
+<body> ● My program sets and closes sessions of communication </body>

 <div style="margin-bottom: 20px;"></div>

-● It is a simple STOP and WAIT protocol for UDP
+<body>● It is a simple STOP and WAIT protocol for UDP </body>

 <div style="margin-bottom: 20px;"></div>

-● In the packet, the byte payload includes both the original data and a sequence number for the packet (SN=x)
+<body>● In the packet, the byte payload includes both the original data and a sequence number for the packet (SN=x) </body>

 <div style="margin-bottom: 20px;"></div>

-● The data in the file is sent between the client/server and contains the string ‘umbrella’
+<body>● The data in the file is sent between the client/server and contains the string ‘umbrella’ </body>

 <div style="margin-bottom: 20px;"></div>

-● Included are UDP ports for the communication endpoints
+<body>● Included are UDP ports for the communication endpoints </body>

 <div style="margin-bottom: 20px;"></div>

-● The client takes an IP address/Hostname and port number as arguments
+<body>● The client takes an IP address/Hostname and port number as arguments </body>

 <div style="margin-bottom: 20px;"></div>

-● The port number is the port number the server listens on
+<body>● The port number is the port number the server listens on </body>

 <div style="margin-bottom: 20px;"></div>

-● The sender reads a line of data from the file and combines that text with the sequence number and sends the packet to the receiver. </body>
+<body>● The sender reads a line of data from the file and combines that text with the sequence number and sends the packet to the receiver. </body>

 <div style="margin-bottom: 20px;"></div>
 <div style="margin-bottom: 20px;"></div>